Gift Joy & Peace

 You don't need to be Buddhist to benefit from these practical teachings.
 Each class includes a relaxing breathing meditation, a teaching, a contemplative meditation, and a closing dedication.
 Classes can be attended individually or as a series.

 The Thursday night meditation class is taught by Gen Kelsang Chokyi.
-This series is based on the book How to Understand the Mind by Geshe Kelsang Gyatso.
+This series is based on the book The New Eight Steps to Happiness by Geshe Kelsang Gyatso.

 $12 drop-in | pay at the door